Mohammad Javad Zarif: Personal life

 Zarif is married and has a daughter who is an interior decorator and a son who is a marketing consultant, both of whom were born in the United States.
 He met his wife in summer 1979 through his sister.
 They married in Iran but moved to New York within several weeks in the midst of the Iranian revolution.
 In addition to his native Persian, he is also fluent in English.

 Public image

-Zarif has gained a domestic reputation and popularity among the people.
+Zarif gained domestic popularity in Iran.
 His "Never threaten an Iranian!" remark, during the heated nuclear negotiations, gained attention from global news agencies.
 According to a poll conducted by Information and Public Opinion Solutions LLC (iPOS) in March 2016, Zarif was the most popular political figure in Iran with 76% approval and 7% disapproval ratings.